 Code of Practice on Taught Programme and Module Assessment

 Explanation of the requirements for assessing work, and giving feedback.
-This includes sections on marking, progression and awards, and gives guidance on profiling.
+This includes sections on marking, progression and awards, and gives guidance on profiling, assessment and feedback.
 This document also explains the roles of Boards of Examiners and the University progress and Awards Board.

-Information on what is considered plagiarism, as well as the processes for detecting and dealing with cases of plagiarism.
+Information on what is considered academic integrity, as well as the processes for detecting and dealing with cases of plagiarism.
 This document also discusses possible consequences and penalties, as well as the College Misconduct Committee.

-Code of Practice on Procedures for Misconduct and Fitness to Practice Committees
+Code of Practice on Misconduct and Fitness to Practice Committees

 This Code details the procedure for the arrangement and conduct of College and University Misconduct and Fitness to Practice Committees, including the Order of Proceedings, potential sanctions, and closing considerations.